ericdodds/the-little-freelancer/README.md

 Here are a few things that it's *really* important to remember:

 * Save money to pay your quarterly (or monthly) taxes.
 This will be between 30 and 40% of what you make.
 Yeah, taxes suck.
 * The good news: you can deduct *so many expenses*.
 Computers, food at client meetings, milage traveling to and from meetings, and the list goes on.
 All of those things are tools for business, and you can write them off.
-A tax deductable expense does NOT mean it's free, it only means you're exempt from paying taxes or full taxes on that money as profit.
+A tax deductable expense does *not* mean it's free, but rather that you're exempt from paying taxes or full taxes on that money as profit.
+Again, this is where an tool that can track expenses (like Harvest) makes your life oh-so-much-easier.
 * Find a good CPA.
 If you're not a bean counter, going it alone isn't worth the time or pain.
-[How to interview and hire an accountant](http://planscope.io/blog/how-to-hire-an-accountant)
+Here's some solid advice on [how to interview and hire an accountant](http://planscope.io/blog/how-to-hire-an-accountant)  by [Allan Branch](https://plus.google.com/109452217771159542911).

 Here are a few other resources for further study (we've also included these in PDF format):